Flexi disc: History

 The August 1965 issue of National Geographic Magazine included a soundsheet of the funeral of Sir Winston Churchill narrated by David Brinkley.
 The recording has the sounds of the funeral procession to St. Paul's, a hymn sung by the leaders of the world, and an excerpt of the funeral sermon.
 Excerpts from various recordings of Churchill's speeches are included.
 The recording ends with bagpipes accompanying Churchill's coffin to the funeral barge on the Thames, as the public phase of the funeral ends.

 During the 1970s, MAD magazine included Soundsheets in several special editions.
 One was a dramatization of Gall in the Family Fare, its parody of All in the Family, packaged with MAD Super Special #11 (1973).
 The Summer 1980 edition of MAD Super Special (published in 1979) featured "It's a Super-Spectacular Day", a song with eight different versions pressed into eight concentric grooves; which version was played depended on where the needle was dropped onto the disc.
 Another issue included "It's a Gas", a song whose lyrics were belches.
 There was also a "Mad Disco" special issue containing a Soundsheet.

 ABBA/Live 77 was a special single-sided promo gold flexi disc given as a bonus to children who sold magazines and books at Christmas for Jultidningsförlaget, a publishing company using door sales as their main distribution channel.
 The disc contained excerpts from the Swedish group's recent concert appearance in Australia.

 A two-sided flexible sheet record of the songs of humpback whales (produced by Roger Payne) was included with the January 1979 issue of National Geographic Magazine.
 With a production order of 10,500,000 copies, it became the largest single press run of any record at the time.

-Computer magazines began to provide software in audio form "Vinyl Data" on flexi discs from June 1979 until 1986.
+Computer magazines began to provide software in audio form on flexi discs from June 1979 until 1986, as an alternative to a reader manually typing in a printed program code listing.
+They were intended to be dubbed by the user onto an audio cassette tape, from which the program could then be loaded into the computer.

 While flexi-discs were usually just used as occasional giveaways, from 1980 to 1982, Flexipop made a speciality of giving away such a disc with each edition.
 Compact discs and the internet have rendered flexi discs largely obsolete, but gimmick discs are still produced occasionally: Amelia's Magazine included a one-sided Libertines flexi of What Katie Did.